wang314159/homepage/contents/awards.md

-- 校级一等奖学金, 2022.
+- The Third-Class Scholarship of Zhejiang University, 2022，2023.

+- The Second-Class Scholarship of Zhejiang University, 2024.

-- Outstanding Graduation Thesis, XXX University, 2023.
+- Outstanding Graduates of Zhejiang University, 2025.